 Action verbs are meant to spice up your resume.

 For instance, they can highlight your active role in achieving a positive outcome or the actions you took which led to an accomplishment.

-We’ve made a list of buzzwords to avoid based on over 100,000 applications.
+We’ve made a list of resume buzzwords to avoid based on over 100,000 applications.
 Including any of these will make your resume less effective.